 What are Critical Issues Forums?

 The Georgia Partnership conducts Forums three times a year that offer interesting discussion on topical education subjects.
 They are free and open to the public and offer guest speakers, panel discussions and an opportunity for audience questions/answers.
-(See left side of page for details on the next Forum - August 18.)
+(The next Forum will be held November 17.
+Details will be announced when available.)

 The last Forum, August 18, sponsored by AT&T, was an informative look at "21st Century Skills for a 21st Century Workforce."
 The event was held at the General Assembly-Atlanta, Ponce City Market.
 Event video will be posted here Monday, August 22.
 Here is the video report.

 Here are the slides presented by the first speaker, Mr. Peter Franconi, Regional Director - Atlanta General Assembly: